rbisdorff/Digraph3/docSphinx/tutorial.rst

 stabilizer size  :  [1, 2]
 frequency        :  [11, 0]

-In our random 3-regular graph instance (see Fig. 2), we may find eleven non isomorphic kernels with orbit sizes equal to two.
+In our random 3-regular graph instance (see Fig. 2), we may thus find eleven non isomorphic kernels with orbit sizes equal to two.
 We illustrate below the isomorphic twin of the random MIS example shown in Fig. 3.

 .. figure:: random3RegularGraphKernelOrbit.png
    :width: 700 px